 Example Technology A

-The interpretation is this specific technology, across all six data sources, captures 37% of the popularity.
+- The interpretation is this specific technology, across all eight data sources, captures 37% of the popularity.

 Example Technology B